technicalanxiety/technicalanxiety/_posts/2025-12-18-bicep-terraform-vhs.md

 description: "You bought a 4K smart TV to play VHS tapes.
 Why Azure-only shops keep choosing tools that solve problems they don't have."
 ---

-# Bicep vs Terraform: The 4K TV Playing VHS Tapes
-## Why Azure-Only Shops Keep Buying Capability They'll Never Use
+# Why Azure-Only Shops Keep Buying Capability They'll Never Use

 ---